beling/book-pl/src/ch04-03-slices.md

 return a string slice using the start of the string and the index of the space as the starting and ending indices.

-Now when we call `first_word`, we get back a single value that is tied to the underlying data.
+Now when we call `pierwsze_slowo`, we get back a single value that is tied to the underlying data.
 The value is made up of a reference to the starting point of the slice and the number of elements in the slice.